egig/drafterbit/docs/plugin.md

     /index.js
     /routes.js
     /config.js
+    /commands.js
 ```

 |Name|Description|
 |----|-----------|
-|index.js| Main file of your plugin, you define plugin in this file
+|index.js| Main file of your plugin, you define plugin in this file.
-|routes.js| Where you define the routes for the application
+|routes.js| Where you define the routes for the application.
-|config.js| Where you define configuration options for your plugin
+|config.js| Where you define configuration options for your plugin.
+|command.js| Where you define command extention for the cli application.

 ### Create Plugin